privacy-scaling-explorations/pse.dev/articles/intmax-a-scalable-payment-l2-from-plasma-and-validity-proofs.md

 ## Main algorithms

 Intmax uses [plonky2](https://github.com/0xPolygonZero/plonky2) to entangle proofs together to yield one single balance proof.
 This means that Intmax's code is a bit involved.
 We lay out here in a somewhat detailed, yet informal fashion the main algorithms used by intmax's plasma according to the [code](https://github.com/InternetMaximalism/intmax2-zkp/tree/cli)2^22, instead of the paper.
-The implementation contains interesting details, which probably in the name of succintness, were not included in the paper.
+The implementation contains interesting details, which probably in the name of succinctness, were not included in the paper.

 One pattern of Intmax's PCD flow is for users to (1) update their balance proof to show the state of the account right before a plasma action happened, (2) generate a transition proof attesting to the validity of the transition of the account private state when the plasma action is applied and (3) generate a new public balance proof attesting to the balance of the user once the action has been processed.
 We now review how the balance proof is updated according to each action triggered by an Intmax plasma user.